SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/06-graph/01-introduction-to-graph.md

 <img width="300" alt="Graph - Node" src="images/Graph2.jpg">

-* **Edge** - Is a connection between two vertices, its a line that connects two vertices.
+* **Edge** - Is a connection between two vertices, it's a line that connects two vertices.
 > In the example above, the edges are the relationship between the people.

 <img width="300" alt="Graph - Node" src="images/Graph3.jpg">